FeiweiPeng/cse15l-lab-reports/Lab Report 2.md

     }
   }
 ```
-The fix flips the elements simultaneously and makes sure that the original element is not lost due to the element change.
+The bug here is that the elements at the beginning of the array will be modified and their original data will be lost, so the elements at the end of the array are not correctly reversed.
+By testing with an array with 3 different integers, the failure occurs, saying the the element at index 2 is not reversed.
+Then I simulate the process, writing out the value at the indexes after each iteration and found out that the element at index 0 is already changed to the value at index 2, so when java is assigning value at index 2 to be the value at index 0, the arr[2] is not changed.
+Thus, I made the method flips the elements simultaneously and makes sure that the original element is not lost due to the element change.
 ## Part 3
 I learned how to use the server to build a search engine, and run the server on a remote computer in week 2 lab.<br />
 I learned how to debug through the symptoms and JUnit tests in week 3 lab.